flavianmissi/flaviamissi.github.io/_posts/2015-04-03-why-i-love-tdd.markdown

 the [Uncle Bob Martin article](http://thecleancoder.blogspot.nl/2010/10/craftsman-62-dark-path.html) about it.
 This was one of the things that opened my eyes a little more about TDD.

 If you made it down here, thanks for the patience.
-I still don't have comments enabled, but as the git user I bet you are you can comment on the code of this post :)
+I still don't have comments enabled, but as the git user I bet you are you can comment on the [source code of this post](https://github.com/flaviamissi/flaviamissi.github.io/blob/master/_posts/2015-04-03-why-i-love-tdd.markdown) :)